Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 </p>

 <p>
-    Please don't do any of what is discussed above.
+    Please don't do any of what is discussed above, it is a badly crafted oxymoron.
 </p>

 <p>